Hi! I'm Justin Emond

 - Why the West Rules—For Now: The Patterns of History, and What They Reveal About the Future

 Below is an annotated list of everything I have read since 2017.
-My favorites from this list are The Wealth and Poverty of Nations: Why Some are So Rich and Some So Poor, Guns, Germs, and Steel, The Swerve: How the World Became Modern, SPQR: A History of Ancient Rome, A Bright Shining Lie, and Sapiens: A Brief History of Humankind.
+My favorites from this list are The Wealth and Poverty of Nations: Why Some are So Rich and Some So Poor, Guns, Germs, and Steel, The Swerve: How the World Became Modern, SPQR: A History of Ancient Rome, A Bright Shining Lie, How the Scots Invented the Modern World, and Sapiens: A Brief History of Humankind.

 The Five Dysfunctions of a Team, by Patrick Lencioni.
 A quick business fable style book about the importance of team work for organizations looking to execute.
 Good, pragmatic stuff.